ImageMagick/Usage-Markdown/canvas/index.md

 ### Overlay a Specific Color {#specific}

-As of IM v6.4.2-1 you can use the "`+level-colors`" with a single color and no comma's, to set all the colors.
+As of IM v6.4.2-1 you can use the "`+level-colors`" with a single color and no commas, to set all the colors.

 ~~~
 convert test.png  -alpha Opaque +level-colors Sienna  color_levelc.gif